bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize?.md

 * **Bus fleet composition**

 The submission input file *VehicleFleetMix.csv* describes the status of the bus fleet (see Fig.2).
-Currently, SFBL (*agencyID* = 217) is operating twelve bus lines in Sioux Faux.
+Currently, SFBL (*agencyID* = 217) operates twelve bus lines in Sioux Faux.
 For four of them, you can decide which type of bus (i.e. *vehicleTypeId*) should be assigned to service each of these four bus routes (i.e. *routeID*).
 There can be only **one type of bus per route**.

 ![Alt text](https://github.com/vgolfier/Uber-Prize-Starter-Kit-/blob/master/Images/Input_VehicleFleetMix.png "*Figure 2: Input1 - composition of the bus fleet")